 Hitchcock went on to say that he likes the music that today's young people listen to.
 He said he watches Paladia TV, a high definition channel showcasing the best music of today's generation, for four to five hours a day.

 "The players laugh like crazy," Hitchcock said, "but I love that channel."

-Of course, the perception of Hitchcock when he was fired by Columbus late in the 2009-10 season was that he was old school and couldn't relate to today's youth.
+Of course, the perception of Hitchcock when he was fired by Columbus late in the 2009-10 season is that he was old school and couldn't relate to today's youth.
 Blues general manager Doug Armstrong, whose relationship with Hitchcock dates back to their days in Dallas during the mid-to-late 1990s, found out during his research of Hitchcock that the perception of the coach was about as far from reality as possible.

 Hitchcock made the new reality happen.

 "You start to scratch on the surface and I found what he was doing when he wasn't coaching," Armstrong said.
 "He didn't go into the media.
 He didn't just sit back and wait for a job.
 He was out there coaching youth hockey, spending time in the American Hockey League, doing clinics all across Canada.
 I think he got energized to get back in the game and he was also current, much more current than I am with the Twitter world and all those other things.
 He'll say he's not, but I know he knows how to stay current with that."

 Hitchcock does because he finds it is the best way to relate to today's player.
 He has to sell his product to them and then they have to buy in.

 That's not always that easy anymore.

 "More than anything I'm fascinated by this age group because Generation Y, the big thing is why.
 They ask that question everyday," Hitchcock said.
 "They just don't do what they're told or do what they want, they want to know why.
 This generation is making us as coaches more accountable than we've ever been in our life.
 And, if they don't buy what we're selling than they're not going to go and play for you."